kbat/docs/analysis/tdf/TDataFrame.md

 ```
 ![speedup](speedup.png)

 Simple as that, enjoy your speed-up.
+Or a crash...

 ###### Demo on TDF and CSV